 Straussee Ferry is the only free-floating electric ferry in Europe, getting its power through an overhead wire.

-The Strausberg Railway launched the Straussee Ferry in 1915, a single vessel named “Steffi.”
-It may be the only vessel in a fleet of one, but it can transport 100 people at a time—more than enough to earn its keep in this picturesque German community.
+The Strausberg Railway launched the Straussee Ferry in 1915.
+It uses a single vessel named “Steffi”, which is however not the boat used at inauguration, as it was built in 1967 and can transport 100 people at a time—more than enough to earn its keep in this picturesque German community.